LukaRakic00/GastroMaps/README.md

 - 📝 **Kotlin**: Modern and expressive programming language for Android development.
 - 🔥 **Firebase**: Authentication, Firestore for real-time database, and Firebase Storage for media management.
 - 🌍 **Google APIs**: Location services and Maps integration for discovering restaurants.
-- 🏗️ **MVC Architecture**: Model-View-Controller design pattern for clean separation of concerns.
+- 🏗️ **MVC Architecture**: Model-View-Controller design pattern for clean separation of concerns. a

 ##  **App Screenshot**
 ![App Screenshot](gastroMaps.png)